MarkJelic/TEC-1G/Documentation/memmap.md

 The 'default' assumed configuration for a newly built TEC-1G, is:

-- U7: 32k ROM chip fitted
+- U7: 32k MON-3 ROM chip fitted
 - U8: 32k RAM fitted
 - U9: left empty

 Note that U7 can also accept a TEC-1 2k or 4k ROM with MON-1B/2 if you wish to run older software.

-## Memory Banks special features
+## Memory Banks - Special Features

 Each memory bank has certain unique special featutes, which are described below.